-The Purchasers’ List is now open click here
+The Purchasers’ List is currently now closed.

 Under the Toronto Islands Residential Community Stewardship Act, 1993 (the Act) the Trust is required to create a waiting list for potential purchasers of Island homes and land leases.
 The list was established in February, 1994.
 The maximum number of names on the List is 500.
 By law, homes and leases can only be sold to people on the list.
 The list is currently at its maximum, and is reopened whenever space permits.
 Names are added to the end of the list by a draw.
 The deadline to apply to the lottery draw is advertised in one major weekend paper and on the Trust website